Is an emergency happening now?

 Our work isn't just about planning for emergencies but also involves specific work that reduces the risks of emergencies happening.
 These include:

 We provide information and advice concerning events planned to take place.
 These events range from small local fairs to larger sporting or entertainment events, agricultural or military shows and carnivals.
-We provide this advice through the council's WHO website - What is health promotion?.

 We actively promote and support communities, schools, care providers, businesses and individuals to be prepared and have plans.
 See our advice and guidance on preparing for emergencies for more information.